Hone logo

 Expected Behavior:

-• Initially, all panels are collapsed.
+• Initially, all accordion items should be collapsed.

 Examples